AMauro130/BacktestingEV.jl/README.md

 To extract the extreme values from a distribution, you can choose from **6 algorithms based on very different methods**.
 From 8 datasets of distinct values with very particular distributions associated, we applied all these functions and regrouped the results below.

-Thus, the following table will help you to choose the most suitable algorithm :
+Thus, the following table will help you to choose the most suitable algorithm (numbered from 1 ot 6)

 <div align="center">
 	<img src="https://user-images.githubusercontent.com/92920225/181231445-f95f5611-ec50-4c68-839a-86465a3a36f8.png" alt="help table">
 </div>

 <div align="center">
-	These are percentage absolute relative error
+	These are percentage absolute relative error between (visual intuition and real return of the algorithms)
 </div>